Padman83/Hex-Color-Generator/README.md

 # Hex Color Generator
-A Web App written in Vanilla JavaScript.
+A Web App is written in Vanilla JavaScript.